Post Workout Meal Inspiration

 One of the main pieces of advice you'll get from fitness experts and nutritionists alike is to make sure you refuel your body after a sweat session in the gym.
 During a workout you deplete your body of energy, your muscles use their glycogen energy stores and some of the muscle proteins get damaged, so it's important to repair and replenish with the right kind of food within the hour.

-Being mindful of what you eat after your workout, can help you recover more quickly, build muscle, and ensure you’re in tip top condition for the next time you hit the gym.
+Being mindful of what you eat after the gym can help you recover more quickly, build muscle, and ensure you’re in tip top condition for the next time you hit the gym.
 Eating the right combination of carbohydrates, protein, vitamins, and minerals helps speed the process of rebuilding the used glycogen stores, as well as repairing muscle proteins.

 What you eat after a workout depends on the duration and intensity of the exercise.
 The type of exercise is also important.
 For example after an intense spin session or run on the treadmill, higher carbohydrate meals are most beneficial.
 But if lifting is more your style, you’re better off getting in some protein with a moderate carbohydrate source.